techtribesje/techtribesje/README.md

 ## Building techtribes.je

 There is an Ant build script (build.xml) in the top-level directory of the repo, which can be used to compile, build and test the code.
-To use this script, the following environment variables must be set:

- - TOMCAT_HOME (set this to the root of your Apache Tomcat installation)

 ### Compile and run unit tests

 ````
-ant
+ant unit-tests
 ````

 ### Compile, run unit and component (integration) tests